T2-11-08, The Square One City,

 Access Control

-central system, it's the system that unlocks the door, not the card reader alone.
+In the case of the hotel room lock, there is no central system, the keycard and the lock function in the same tradition as a standard key and lock.
+However if the card readers communicate with a central system, it's the system that unlocks the door, not the card reader alone.
 This allows for more control over the locks, your card may only work on certain days of the week or time of day.
 Which locks can be opened by a card can be changed at any time.
 Logs are often kept of which cards unlocked doors at what times.

 Privacy

-privacy concerns, since they enable computer surveillance of each entry.
+Computerized authentication systems, such as key cards, raise privacy concerns, since they enable computer surveillance of each entry.
 RFID cards and key fobs are becoming increasingly popular due to their ease of use.
 Many modern households have installed digital locks that make use of key cards, in combination with biometricfingerprint and keypad PIN options.
 Offices have also slowly installed digital locks that integrate with key cards and biometric technology.

 Contact us now for the specialist of Key Card Door Lock Supplier in Malaysia!